Skip to content

 Getting started with Safety Metrics

-2. Use the year selector to choose the correct year.
+2. Use the 'Select the year' picker to choose the correct year.

 • Average number of employees